arkalim/obsidian-vault/100 Notes/Hugo.md

 ## Points
 - `draft: true` makes a post only available during the development server and it will not be built for the final website
+- Steps to install a theme is provided in the theme's GitHub repo
+- Configurations depend upon the theme

 ## Installation
 ```